sugaroidbot/sugaroid/docs/source/introduction/datasets.rst

 Wordnet
 ~~~~~~~

-Wordnet is a collection of arrays of words which have a unique lemma.
+Wordnet is a collection of arrays of words which have a unique words.
 Some words may be used as an exaggeration, or sometimes, the same word
 is used in superlative, comparative tones.
 At many times, its very
-useful to ignore such words and depend on the lemma (aka root word).
+useful to ignore such words and depend on the words (aka root word).
 Wordnet is a very interesting library that helps to make things simpler.

 Vader Lexicon